Restaurants

 Babylon

-One of our favourite 2022 openings, Babylon is a Mediterranean paradise overlooking the Story Bridge.
-Their pan-fried halloumi, drizzled in honey, is to die for, and their wood-roasted chicken with preserved lemon yoghurt, house pickles, and brown butter is the stuff dreams are made of.
+One of our go-to city destinations, Babylon is a Mediterranean paradise overlooking the Story Bridge.
+Their pan-fried halloumi drizzled in honey is to die for, and their wood-roasted chicken with preserved lemon yoghurt, house pickles, and brown butter is what dreams are made of.
 We’re not kidding.
 Top things off with some chocolate tahini and a Turkish espresso martini and you’ve got yourself a feast.

 Lina Rooftop